Walletano/Walletano/README.md

 Are you tired of complex setups and slow transactions?
 With Walletano, you can experience the future of bitcoin payments!
 Follow these simple steps to get started:

 1. **Access the Web Wallet**: Visit our web wallet https://www.walletano.com/wallet/ (iOS and Android Apps coming soon).
 2. **One-Click Setup**: No lengthy registration process or tedious forms.
-Create as many wallets as needed, custodial or self-custodial!.
+Create as many wallets as needed, custodial or self-custodial!
 3. **Lightning-Fast Payments**: Enjoy lightning-fast speed and low-cost transactions with our innovative features.
 4. **Privacy at its Core**: Your personal information remains confidential with our privacy-oriented approach.